oklipilin/FileSort/README.md

 Take first file after split.
 Split it into smaller files with N lines.

-That setting "LinesReadLimit" can be applied in the app.config.
+That setting `LinesReadLimit` can be applied in the app.config.
 Default value is 300_000 lines.
 If file exceeds that number of lines we then split it to files with that number of lines.

 Sort all files.